 Now you have the information needed, it is time to take action!
 Acting on the findings is essential after conducting an audit.
 A good management effort goes hand in hand with your plan of action.
 You need to list all areas that require attention.

 This will also ensure the next warehouse inspection goes to plan with less stress and more structure.
 Be sure to remind workers of hazardous areas/equipment in the warehouse by labelling them with information discovered during the inspection.

 You need to put the effort in if you wish to see great results.
 Going above and beyond safety measures will help achieve the greatest standards of health and safety.

-In our previous blog, we discuss the importance of a warehouse safety checklist and what you need to include in order to run the most efficient warehouse possible.
 There are plenty of steps you can take to ensure warehouse safety which in turn provides great inspection results.

 The Importance of Returns Management What is returns management?
 Returns management is an important process in day-to-day fulfilment operations.
 It involves correctly and efficiently processing returns which in turn benefits both the business and the customer....

 Case Study - Banding millions of bags for a major supermarket In this blog, we look back at how we carried out another monumental contract packing task for one of our customers.
 The assignment put forward was to band just under 5 million bags together in...

 Delivery Duty Paid (DDP) vs Delivery Duty Unpaid (DDU) Since Brexit, shipping goods outside of the UK has become increasingly difficult.
 There are many internal checks and fees included in transporting the goods to your customers.
 Two main fees that must be...

 The Importance of Inventory Management Inventory management is a crucial part of your business’s success.
 Efficiently managing your stock will decrease the time it takes for orders to be fulfilled and will increase accuracy.
 Your inventory may be manageable in...